Overcoming DiSC Sales Objections

 Sales objections are the reasons why your prospects can’t or won’t buy your service.
 Some prospects will tell you they don’t need your service.
 Others will think they don’t trust your company.
 Maybe they don’t have room for your service in their budget.

-Prospects don’t come around easy so you can’t afford to give up on a potential sale so quickly.
+Prospects don’t come around easily so you can’t afford to give up on a potential sale so quickly.

 It’s your job to reframe the perspective of your potential customer.